 “Sure, Mamede.”
 I jumped up, chastising myself for not thinking of it sooner.

 The farinha pan was down below, so I grabbed the aguador from the tabernacle lines and started walking around the jangada, scooping up quarts of seawater and dumping them on my feet mostly — the deck was so damn hot.
 I had less success shooting the water up on the sail: more of the water wound up on me instead of the canvas.
 This wasn’t all bad.
 My total lack of coordination brought a grin to Mamede’s weary face.

 It felt good to see him smile, as if I was helping in some small way.
 On the jangada of life, some of us play the mestre — others the able first mate.
-If you can’t be one of those, then at least make them laugh.
-You will do all right if you just make them laugh.
-Enjoying the moment, I tossed some water aft so it rained over Mamede’s head, making him chuckle and duck.
+If you can’t be one of those, then try to make them laugh.
+You will do just fine if you can make them laugh.
+Enjoying the moment, I tossed some water aft so it rained over Mamede’s head, causing him chuckle and duck.